JaroslavHolecek/Teaching/JupyterNotebook/Python/README.md

-Notebooks for high school programming learnink from very beginning.
+Notebooks for high-school programming learning Python from very beginning.